ericholscher/ericholscher.com/drafts/conference-mentorship.rst

 * Having a starting point to work from, instead of creating things from scratch
 * Stopping additional work from happening that didn't need to happen, based on my previous experience
+* Making people feel more confident that we could actually produce the event, making the entire thing possible in the first place
-* Reducing the amount of time spent stressing out over things, and making people feel more confident that we could produce the event
+* Reducing the amount of time spent stressing out over things that didn't matter in the end

 Examples
 --------